utahjohnnymontana/DVD-Rip-Prep/README.md

 ## Background

 To understand why this exists, you need to know a few things about video, DVDs, and upscaling.
-Until recently, most Movies and TV shows were shot on film, at a frame rate of 24 FPS (actually 23.976025 or 24000/1001).
+Until recently, most movies and TV shows were shot on film, at a frame rate of 24 FPS (actually 23.976025 or 24000/1001).
 The rate at which TV screens refresh is tied to the cycle rate of the power they use.
 In North America, this was 30 FPS (29.97003 or 30000/1001) and in Europe it was 25 FPS.
 The North American standard is known as NTSC and the European standard is PAL.
 There are other standards as well.
 Screens are now somewhat more flexible than in the days of tube TVs, but we still live in a world where the standards were set in the past.
 The problem here is that the rate at which the video was recorded and the rate at which is is displayed are different.
 Several methods are used to make 24 FPS video play at 30 FPS or 25 FPS.
 In North America, we used telecine to make 24 FPS content play like 30 FPS.
 In Europe, since 24 and 25 FPS are so close, they usually just played 24 FPS content at 25 FPS.
 The video and audio play about 4% faster, but nobody really noticed.

 ### Telecine